Anatomy of the state

 In this way, the Supreme Court was able to put the quietus on the large body of Americans who had had strong constitutional objections to the New Deal:

 Of course, not everyone was satisfied.
 The Bonnie Prince Charlie of constitutionally commanded laissez-faire still stirs the hearts of a few zealots in the Highlands of choleric unreality.
-But there is no longer any significant or dangerous public doubt as to the constitutional power of Congress to deal as it does with the national economy…
+But there is no longer any significant or dangerous public doubt as to the constitutional power of Congress to deal as it does with the national economy… We had no means, other than the Supreme Court, for imparting legitimacy to the New Deal.

 As Black recognises, one major political theorist who recognised — and largely in advance — the glaring loophole in a constitutional limit on government of placing the ultimate interpreting power in the Supreme Court was John C. Calhoun.
-Calhoun was not content with the “miracle,” but instead proceeded to a profound analysis of the constitutional problem.
+Calhoun was not content with the “miracle”, but instead proceeded to a profound analysis of the constitutional problem.
 In his Disquisition, Calhoun demonstrated the inherent tendency of the State to break through the limits of such a constitution:

 A written constitution certainly has many and considerable advantages, but it is a great mistake to suppose that the mere insertion of provisions to restrict and limit the power of the government, without investing those for whose protection they are inserted with the means of enforcing their observance will be sufficient to prevent the major and dominant party from abusing its powers.
-Being the party in possession of the government, they will, from the same constitution of man which makes government necessary to protect society, be in favor of the powers granted by the constitution and opposed to the restrictions intended to limit them… The minor or weaker party, on the contrary, would take the opposite direction and regard them [the restrictions] as essential to their protection against the dominant party… But where there are no means by which they could compel the major party to observe the restrictions, the only resort left them would be a strict construction of the constitution… To this the major party would oppose a liberal construction… It would be construction against construction — the one to contract and the other to enlarge the powers of the government to the utmost.
+Being the party in possession of the government, they will, from the same constitution of man which makes government necessary to protect society, be in favour of the powers granted by the constitution and opposed to the restrictions intended to limit them… The minor or weaker party, on the contrary, would take the opposite direction and regard them [the restrictions] as essential to their protection against the dominant party… But where there are no means by which they could compel the major party to observe the restrictions, the only resort left them would be a strict construction of the constitution… To this the major party would oppose a liberal construction… It would be construction against construction — the one to contract and the other to enlarge the powers of the government to the utmost.
 But of what possible avail could the strict construction of the minor party be, against the liberal construction of the major, when the one would have all the power of the government to carry its construction into effect and the other be deprived of all means of enforcing its construction?
 In a contest so unequal, the result would not be doubtful.
-The party in favor of the restrictions would be overpowered… The end of the contest would be the subversion of the constitution… the restrictions would ultimately be annulled and the government be converted into one of unlimited powers.
+The party in favour of the restrictions would be overpowered… The end of the contest would be the subversion of the constitution… the restrictions would ultimately be annulled and the government be converted into one of unlimited powers.

-One of the few political scientists who appreciated Calhoun’s analysis of the Constitution was Professor J. Allen Smith.
+One of the few political scientists who appreciated Calhoun’s analysis of the Constitution was Professor J Allen Smith.
 Smith noted that the Constitution was designed with checks and balances to limit any one governmental power and yet had then developed a Supreme Court with the monopoly of ultimate interpreting power.
 If the Federal Government was created to check invasions of individual liberty by the separate states, who was to check the Federal power?
-Smith maintained that implicit in the check-and-balance idea of the Constitution was the concomitant view that no one branch of government may be conceded the ultimate power of interpretation: “It was assumed by the people that the new government could not be permitted to determine the limits of its own authority, since this would make it, and not the Constitution, supreme.”
+Smith maintained that implicit in the check-and-balance idea of the Constitution was the concomitant view that no one branch of government may be conceded the ultimate power of interpretation: “It was assumed by the people that the new government could not be permitted to determine the limits of its own authority, since this would make it, and not the Constitution, supreme”.

-The solution advanced by Calhoun (and seconded, in this century, by such writers as Smith) was, of course, the famous doctrine of the “concurrent majority.”
+The solution advanced by Calhoun (and seconded, in this century, by such writers as Smith) was, of course, the famous doctrine of the “concurrent majority”.
 If any substantial minority interest in the country, specifically a state government, believed that the Federal Government was exceeding its powers and encroaching on that minority, the minority would have the right to veto this exercise of power as unconstitutional.
 Applied to state governments, this theory implied the right of “nullification” of a Federal law or ruling within a state’s jurisdiction.

 In theory, the ensuing constitutional system would assure that the Federal Government check any state invasion of individual rights, while the states would check excessive Federal power over the individual.
 And yet, while limitations would undoubtedly be more effective than at present, there are many difficulties and problems in the Calhoun solution.
 If, indeed, a subordinate interest should rightfully have a veto over matters concerning it, then why stop with the states?
 Why not place veto power in counties, cities, wards?
 Furthermore, interests are not only sectional, they are also occupational, social, etcetera.
 What of bakers or taxi drivers or any other occupation?
 Should they not be permitted a veto power over their own lives?
 This brings us to the important point that the nullification theory confines its checks to agencies of government itself.
 Let us not forget that federal and state governments, and their respective branches, are still states, are still guided by their own state interests rather than by the interests of the private citizens.
 What is to prevent the Calhoun system from working in reverse, with states tyrannising over their citizens and only vetoing the federal government when it tries to intervene to stop that state tyranny?
 Or for states to acquiesce in federal tyranny?
 What is to prevent federal and state governments from forming mutually profitable alliances for the joint exploitation of the citizenry?
 And even if the private occupational groupings were to be given some form of “functional” representation in government, what is to prevent them from using the State to gain subsidies and other special privileges for themselves or from imposing compulsory cartels on their own members?

 In short, Calhoun does not push his pathbreaking theory on concurrence far enough: He does not push it down to the individual himself.
-If the individual, after all, is the one whose rights are to be protected, then a consistent theory of concurrence would imply veto power by every individual; that is, some form of “unanimity principle.”
-When Calhoun wrote that it should be “impossible to put or to keep it [the government] in action without the concurrent consent of all,” he was, perhaps unwittingly, implying just such a conclusion.
+If the individual, after all, is the one whose rights are to be protected, then a consistent theory of concurrence would imply veto power by every individual; that is, some form of “unanimity principle”.
+When Calhoun wrote that it should be “impossible to put or to keep it [the government] in action without the concurrent consent of all”, he was, perhaps unwittingly, implying just such a conclusion.
 But such speculation begins to take us away from our subject, for down this path lie political systems which could hardly be called “States” at all.
 For one thing, just as the right of nullification for a state logically implies its right of secession, so a right of individual nullification would imply the right of any individual to “secede” from the State under which he lives.

 Thus, the State has invariably shown a striking talent for the expansion of its powers beyond any limits that might be imposed upon it.
 Since the State necessarily lives by the compulsory confiscation of private capital, and since its expansion necessarily involves ever-greater incursions on private individuals and private enterprise, we must assert that the State is profoundly and inherently anticapitalist.
 In a sense, our position is the reverse of the Marxist dictum that the State is the “executive committee” of the ruling class in the present day, supposedly the capitalists.
 Instead, the State — the organisation of the political means — constitutes, and is the source of, the “ruling class” (rather, ruling caste), and is in permanent opposition to genuinely private capital.
 We may, therefore, say with de Jouvenel: